Longdh57/aws-note/EC2/ec2.md

 Note:
 - Default action for the root EBS volume to be deleted when instance terminated
+- If stop => start an instance, IP address will change

 ## Security Group - Basic
 - All inbound traffic is blocked by default